Bradford Hundred Timeline

 1979 December: Flood

-1980: Fitzmaurice Grammar School closed; St Laurence School formed
+1980: Fitzmaurice Grammar School closed; joined Trinity School and St Laurence School formed

 1986 May: The Christopher pharmacy closed; Museum Society formed